 WHAT TO EAT IN POLAND

-- Wódka - Vodka: try it plain, or ask for myśliwska (flavoured with juniper berries).
+Wódka - Vodka: try it plain, or ask for myśliwska (flavored with juniper berries).

 LGBTQ IN POLAND